OnyxNox/CommunityPoker/ReadMe.md

-# Community Poker Server
+# Community Poker

-This project serves as a learning platform for exploring new programming languages, with a current focus on Go.
+This project serves as a learning platform for exploring Go.
 It is a straightforward multiplayer application that allows players to join and compete in poker matches against one another.

 ## Development